 Wash the cucumber and the tomato.
 Keep the skin on the cucumber -remember this a very visual salad- and deseed the tomato.
 Chop them in small dices alongside the onion and slice the black olives.

-Wash the coriander and the parsley and chop them as finely as you want.
+Wash the coriander and the mint and chop them as finely as you want.
 I’m using coriander and mint because I love the taste and freshness of this herbs, but if they are not your cup of tea, you can use just parsley.
 For the amount of vegetables suggested I’m using 3 teaspoons of each mint and coriander.

 Add the chopped herbs to the vegetables.
 Dress this salad with the juice of a lime -maybe some less- and Extra Virgin Olive Oil and season it with salt and black pepper.
 I specially suggest you to serve this salad with our Chorizo or Feta Cheese Shakshukas, but feel free to have it with any egg dish or when you need refreshing side.